Skip to main content Skip to secondary navigation

 Motivation & Objective

-During extreme weather events such as hurricanes, coastal and offshore structures experience complex multi-physics loading from a combination of high winds, storm surge, and waves.
-Hurricanes cause damages on the order of tens of billions of dollars in the US alone each year[1], yet the coupled interactions of this multi-physics loading is not fully understood.
+During extreme weather events such as hurricanes, coastal structures are subjected to complex, multiphysics hazards such as simultaneous high winds, storm surge flooding, and wave action.
+Hurricanes cause damages on the order of tens of billions of dollars in the US alone each year[1], yet the coupled interactions of these multi-physics loads are not fully understood.

 Methods